Ardmore:

 Also

-between 1 and 2 metres high and now form two arcs.
-There are
+are between 1 and 2 metres high and now form two arcs.
+There

-also several fallen and broken stones which partially enclose
+are also several fallen and broken stones which partially enclose

 ~